cjn7005/prototype-generator/README.md

 python translator.py {dir} {sql or diagram} > {out}
 ```

 To generate a .json file from your schema, enter the location of your .sql file(s) with `dir` and choose `sql`.
 The script will print to stout, so define your output file with `out`.
+It is important to note that the translator assumes each table and column delcaration is on a single line, since it reads the file line by line.
+So ensure that your .sql files are formatted appropriately.

 To generate [dbdiagram.io](https://dbdiagram.io/)-friendly SQL, simply do the same as above but choose `diagram`.